10 common recruitment mistakes employers make (and how to avoid them)

 It typically takes a new hire around 3 months to become fully integrated into the team and hit their straps in a role.
 If you’re experiencing any employee churn in those first 90 days, then you probably need to brush up your recruitment practices.

-Learn more about the importance of effective onboarding.
+Our article explores the importance of effective employee onboarding.